analythium/rconfig/README.md

 #  $ verbose: logi TRUE
 ```

-The package was inspired by the config package, docker/docker-compose/kubectl and other cloud-native CLI tools, and was motivated by some real world need when managing background processing on cloud instances.
+The package was inspired by the config package, docker-compose/kubectl/caddy and other CLI tools, and was motivated by some real world need when managing background processing on cloud instances.

 ## Usage